TISUnion/Carpet-TIS-Addition/README.md

 Dispensers and droppers execute without having the itemstack inside decreased

-Both dropping and using items do not cost
+Either dropping and using items do not cost

 - Type: `boolean`
 - Default value: `false`